-Is Assignment For Benefit Of Creditors A Better Option For Struggling Businesses?
+Is An Assignment For The Benefit Of Creditors A Better Option For Struggling Businesses?

-For businesses in Florida that are in financial trouble there are options other than bankruptcy such as assignment for benefit of creditors.
-The business attorneys at the Aaronson Schantz Beiley P.A. in Miami, Florida, work with each company that they represent on an individual basis, helping each determine if assignment for benefit of creditors, also known as ABCs, is the best route to take.
+For businesses in Florida that are in financial trouble, there are options other than bankruptcy, such as an assignment for the benefit of creditors (ABC).
+Our business attorneys at Aaronson Schantz Beiley P.A., in Miami, Florida, work with each company that they represent on an individual basis, helping each client determine whether an ABC is the best route to take.

-There are times when going with ABCs makes much more sense than electing to file bankruptcy or to engage in any other type of action designed to rid your business of debt.
-A veteran business lawyer will be able to advise you if this is an action that you should take.
+There are times when going with an ABC makes much more sense than electing to file bankruptcy or engage in any other type of action designed to eliminate the burdens of your business’ debt.
+A veteran business lawyer will be able to advise you if this is an action that you can and should take.

 Making A Decision

-First and foremost, always remember that decisions regarding bankruptcy, assignment for benefit of creditors, restructuring and insolvency, trust assignment, and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
+First and foremost, always remember that decisions regarding bankruptcy, ABC, restructuring and insolvency, and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
 There’s a reason why businesses are given various choices when it comes to their inability to pay back debt and remain liquid.

-In making a decision concerning ABCs weigh how important these factors are in your situation:
+In making a decision concerning an ABC, one must consider how important the following factors are in their particular situation:

 - Timing: Do you want to control when things happen?